-This piece is co-authored by Dr. Lindsay Jenkins, Director of Utility Solutions at Urbint, and Kyle VanLandingham, Director of Customized Solutions for Texas811.
+This piece is co-authored by Dr. Lindsay Jenkins, Urbint VP of Strategy and Technical Operations, and Kyle VanLandingham, Director of Customized Solutions for Texas811.

 The stay-at-home orders issued to mitigate the spread of COVID-19 have resulted in unplanned challenges for the utilities and midstream asset operators responsible for protecting critical infrastructure.
-Not only are utilities operating with strained resources as the pandemic impacts their workforces and their customers, but at the same time the threats to energy infrastructure have only increased with construction and homeowner excavations on the rise.
-In fact, Texas811 data shows that there were 8.3% more damages to underground energy infrastructure in April of this year than in April of 2019, and damage rates have been climbing month over month since the start of the pandemic.
+Not only are utilities operating with strained resources as the pandemic impacts their workforces and their customers, but at the same time, the threats to energy infrastructure have only increased with construction and homeowner excavations on the rise.
+In fact, Texas811 data shows that there were 8.3 percent more damages to underground energy infrastructure in April 2020 than in April of 2019, and damage rates have been climbing month-over-month since the start of the pandemic.

 And when a damage to an underground asset could cripple a medical facility on the front lines of the coronavirus fight, damage prevention has never been more critical.
 Utilities around the country are stepping up during these extraordinary times, but tackling a challenge of this magnitude requires more than hard work; it requires new approaches and new technology.

-Locate requests in Texas (requests for the utility to come out and mark underground assets like power and gas lines at work sites) were up 18% from April to May as work accelerated across the state.
+Locate requests in Texas (requests for the utility to come out and mark underground assets like power and gas lines at worksites) were up 18 percent from April to May as work accelerated across the state.
 The rise in roadwork and other construction during the pandemic has been significant.

-The uptick is not limited to construction sites, but extends to the home as well.
+The uptick is not limited to construction sites but extends to the home as well.
 The packed parking lots of home improvement stores are a stark contrast to empty streets and business districts.
 People sheltering in place are taking advantage of the increased time at home and warm weather to tackle “do it yourself” home improvement and landscaping projects.
-Between March 23, when the Texas stay-at-home orders went into effect, and May 15th, homeowner online ticket submissions to Texas811 were up 140%—indicating a massive rise in homeowner digging projects.
+Between March 23, when the Texas stay-at-home orders went into effect, and May 15, homeowner online ticket submissions to Texas811 were up 140 percent—indicating a massive rise in homeowner digging projects.

 The Stakes Could Not Be Higher